wowweemip-fan/funkin-utau/README.md

 IMPORTANT NOTES:
 ---------------------
->Maybe you're asking "My UST/Song sounds muted on some notes!!"
+Maybe you're asking "My UST/Song sounds muted on some notes!!"

-  -Remember that you need to have a Romaji CV UST, if you already have one, try change the notes to any of the .wav's (a, e, i, o, u).
+>Remember that you need to have a Romaji CV UST, if you already have one, try change the notes to any of the .wav's (a, e, i, o, u).
 Sometimes UTAU can't load the oto.ini correctly.

->Some VoiceBanks like Pico and Monster needs to be lowed 2 octaves so they can sound normal, for do that follow this guide:
+Some VoiceBanks like Pico and Monster needs to be lowed 2 octaves so they can sound normal, for do that follow this guide:

-  -Go to the "Edit" menu (In UTAU, ofc)
+>1 Go to the "Edit" menu (In UTAU, ofc)

-  -Select "Move Region by Property"
+>2 Select "Move Region by Property"

- (The next you need to know about the piano roll, but you can put the number without knowing that.
-Expect getting it wrong) -If the notes of your midi/UST project are between C3 and C4, put -24 on the box, but if the notes are between C2 and C3, put -12
+>3 The next you need to know about the piano roll, but you can put the number without knowing that.
+Expect getting it wrong)

+>4 If the notes of your midi/UST project are between C3 and C4, put -24 on the box, but if the notes are between C2 and C3, put -12

-  -Press OK
+>5 Press OK

- The notes are now octaves lower! press play for see if Pico and Monster now sounds good!
+>The notes are now octaves lower! press play for see if Pico and Monster now sounds good!

->With the same guide of before you can also do with male voices like Whitty -Whitty uses 1 octave lower, so move -12
+With the same guide of before you can also do with male voices like Whitty
+>Whitty uses 1 octave lower, so move -12

->Skid and Pump have the same voice provideer but different between South and Spookeez -so i put Spookez as Skid and South as Pump
+Skid and Pump have the same voice provideer but different between South and Spookeez
+>so i put Spookez as Skid and South as Pump